 It's not easy to run a brainstorming session.
 Proper prep is essential, otherwise, it can become a big 'ol waste of time.
 Imagine a big rowdy group talking all at once and discussing ideas that have nothing to do with the topic.
 Not exactly a productive afternoon.

 Now imagine having that kind of chaos with a distributed group: people on-site, remote, and across multiple locations.
 How do you run a proper brainstorm as a virtual meeting?

 It's even more of a challenge, but it can be done!
 And when it's done well, the results are always worthwhile.

-A brainstorm is a discussion between members of a group.
-The purpose of the discussion is to come up with new ideas and find resolutions to problems.
+A virtual brainstorm is a discussion between members of a group who are working from different locations.
+The purpose of virtual brainstorming is to come up with new ideas and find resolutions to problems.
 Teams typically use set up a time to brainstorm at the beginning of new projects and campaigns to kickstart the planning process.
 Brainstorms can be held in-office, remotely, or with hybrid teams.

 And thus without good video, you're only getting half the context.
 Make sure your video conferencing setup has dynamic video and audio.
 That way, the meeting is remote-inclusive and remote callers can easily follow along.
 It's the most important step to a successful brainstorming session.